xbony2/Experimental-Self-Aware-Electronic-Based-Space-Analyzing-Droid/README.md

 ESAEBSAD is written in Ruby, using the Cinch and MediaWiki-Butt gems.

 ## Running
 First, make sure there is a `config.yml` file in this directory; this is required for ESAEBSAD to function.
-For the default configuration (minus the password), view `lib/resources/defaults/config.yml`.
+For the default configuration (minus my password), see `lib/resources/defaults/config.yml`.

 To run ESAEBSAD, you should simply execute the following in Terminal.
 ```bash